 We can change the world by working together

-Thank you for willingness to help our community!
-It’s reassuring to know volunteers like yourself stand at the ready in this time of uncertainty.
-COVID-19 and its effects on our region present unique challenges and so we have important information to share with you.
-Our mission is to mobilize the caring power of our community and we will continue to do so with health and safety first in mind.
+Thank you for your willingness to help our community!
+It’s reassuring to know volunteers stand at the ready in this time of uncertainty.
+COVID-19 and its effects on our region present unique challenges, and so we have important information to share with you.
+Our mission is to mobilize the caring power of our community, and we will continue to do so with health and safety first in mind.

 Here is some important information for you as a volunteer at this time:

 - Although it may not feel helpful, staying home helps flatten the curve.
 By reducing the spread of COVID-19, you are saving lives. #flattenthecurve

 - Please seriously consider whether it is appropriate for you to volunteer in person.
 If you are part of an at-risk population, please only consider volunteer opportunities that don’t require your physical presence.
 Members of the at-risk population include those over 65, people with asthma, women that are pregnant, and those with serious underlying medical conditions such as diabetes, heart disease, and lung disease.
 By keeping yourself safe and healthy, you are helping others.